 We founded our group in 2013 with 55 members—one of the largest initial memberships in the history of the organization.
 We are chefs, restaurateurs, sommeliers, caterers, farmers, food retailers, event planners, cookbook authors, food writers and editors, nutritionists and registered dietitians, food photographers, food and prop stylists, winemakers and wine-industry professionals, food publicists, food-service professionals, culinary educators and hospitality executives.

 We are dedicated to creating a culture in our community that fosters excellence, and we are committed to sharing what we know through educational and charitable activities.

-Each fall, we host a fundraising dinner, Southern Soirée.
+Each fall, we host a fundraising picnic, Champagne & Fried Chicken.
 The money we raise is awarded to students, teachers, female entrepreneurs and food-related nonprofits across the state of Alabama.
 We support college education, fund projects for high school students, help grow women-owned businesses, and assist with other food-related work in our communities.

 We are steadfast and enthusiastic advocates for our local food community and seek always to celebrate its diversity, uniqueness and time-honored traditions.

 LDEI is a diverse professional organization of women leaders in food, beverage and hospitality whose mission is education, advocacy, mentoring and philanthropy.